 The concept behind Project Graduation began in the early 1980s, when many students in Maine lost their lives due to alcohol-related car accidents associated with graduation parties.
 Concerned parents decided to take a stand against these incidents and came up with the idea of Project Graduation.
 By the end of 1986, Texas alone hosted 200 successful alcohol and chemical-free graduation celebrations.

-Any questions can be answered by Ms. Stephanie Miller, the Project Graduation President, at (817) 689-9958 or firstname.lastname@example.org.
+Any questions can be answered by Stephanie Miller, the Project Graduation President, at (817) 689-9958 or firstname.lastname@example.org.
+Additionally, Project Graduation representatives will be on the stage on Fridays during lunches to answer questions.

 Seniors may also stay up to date by following the twitter account @TCHSprojgrad or the Facebook at TCHS Class of 2018 Parents and Seniors.
-If they are without social media they can stay updated with the remind Text @tchsprojec81010.
+If they are without social media they can stay updated with the remind text @tchsprojec to 81010.